 Our soils contain pesticides, herbicides (weed killers), fertilizers, and many other chemicals that wash into the rivers, lakes and streams — the primary sources of our tap water.
 Radioactive wastes and poisons from factories (arsenic, etc.) are poured into water supplies.

 Chlorine is universally added to public drinking water as a disinfectant.
-Drinking chlorinated water has been found to promote colon cancer, liver cancer, and breast cancer, according to the British Medical Journal “The Lancet.”
-In studies of public drinking water, the cancer risk increased in direct proportion to the amount of water consumed (2).
+Drinking chlorinated water has been found to promote illness according to the British Medical Journal “The Lancet.”
+(2).

 Fluoride is frequently added to city tap water.
 The largest study ever done on the effect of fluoride on dental cavities took place in India over the course of 30 years.
 After much study, the researchers concluded that cavities are actually caused by a high fluoride intake from drinking water and a low consumption of dietary calcium (5).
-Fluoride can also contribute to hip fractures in older women and men.
-Elderly people, and those with heart and kidney problems, are unusually susceptible to the toxic effects of fluoride (6).
+Fluoride can also contribute to hip fractures in older women and men (6).

 New research has uncovered that drinking polluted tap water is far from the only way people are exposed to dangerous substances.
 According to New Scientist Magazine, taking long hot showers is a serious health risk.
 During the shower, the chemicals evaporate out of the water and are inhaled into the lungs and absorbed through the skin.
 This delivers up to 100 times more chlorine to the person than if they drank the water — and directly into the bloodstream (7).